Unterschiede

 +For reasons of symmetry, it shall get clear that the field lines form concentric circles. \\

-+Also the magnetic field strength $H$ in a toroidal coil is often considered as homogenious, when $R \gg r$.
-With a given number $N$ of windings, the magnetic field strength $H$ is
++Also the magnetic field strength $H$ in toroidal coil is often considered as homogenious, when $R \gg r$With a given number $N$ of windings, the magnetic field strength $H$ is

 +\end{align*}